gurnec/btcrecover/TUTORIAL.md

 # Copyright and License #

-btcrecover.py -- Bitcoin wallet password recovery tool
+btcrecover -- Bitcoin wallet password and seed recovery tool

-Copyright (C) 2014, 2015 Christopher Gurnee
+Copyright (C) 2014-2016 Christopher Gurnee

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.